yolo-sh/workspace-full/README.md

 ## Image

 The Dockerfile has been extensively commented to be self-explanatory.
-You can see it by yourself below:
+You can see it below:

 ```Dockerfile
 # All environments needs to inherit from "workspace-base"